By

 Even experienced managers struggle to strike the right balance between honesty and empathy.
 Poorly delivered feedback can damage trust, lower morale, and stall progress.

-That’s why understanding how to give constructive feedback during performance reviews is essential.
+That’s why understanding how to give constructive feedback during performance reviews is essential to employee growth and development.

-This guide explains what constructive feedback is, shows examples, and gives simple tips for clear, polite, and effective communication.
+This guide explains what constructive feedback is, shows examples, and gives simple tips for clear and effective communication.

-Constructive feedback is a form of guidance that helps individuals improve their performance, behaviour, or approach.
+Constructive feedback is clear specific guidance that helps individuals improve their performance, behaviour, or approach.
 It focuses on growth and collaboration rather than criticism or blame.

 When delivered effectively, it builds trust, drives improvement, and creates a more open, productive environment.